SupeRuier/awesome-active-learning/README.md

 In many AI research fields, the tasks can't be simply marked as classification or regression.
 They either acquire different types of outputs or assume a unusual learning process.
 So AL algorithms should be revised/developed for these problem settings.
-Here we summarized the works which **use AL to reduce the cost of annotation in several AI research fields**.
+Here we summarized the works which **use AL to reduce the cost of annotation in many other AI research fields**.

 - Computer Vision (CV)
 - Natural Language Processing (NLP)